 ‘Note, It is best to be content with such things as we have, since changes made by discontent often prove for the worse.
 The uneasiness we know is commonly better, though we are apt to think it worse, than that which we do not know.’
 (MHC)

-Deut 24:7 If a man is caught kidnapping one of his brother Israelites and treats him as a slave or sells him, the kidnapper must die.
-You must purge the evil from among you.
+24:7 If a man is found kidnapping a person from among his fellow Israelites, and regards him as mere property and sells him, that kidnapper must die.
+In this way you will purge evil from among you.

-Deut 24:9 Remember what the LORD your God did to Miriam along the way after you came out of Egypt.
+24:8 Be careful during an outbreak of leprosy to follow precisely all that the Levitical priests instruct you; as I have commanded them, so you should do.
+24:9 Remember what the LORD your God did to Miriam along the way after you left Egypt.

-Deut 24:16 Fathers shall not be put to death for their children, nor children put to death for their fathers; each is to die for his own sin.
+24:16 Fathers must not be put to death for what their children do, nor children for what their fathers do; each must be put to death for his own sin.